Ruksana-shaikh/Twitter-Sentiment-Analysis/README.md

 ## 📌 Problem Statement

-Social media platforms like Twitter generate massive amounts of text data daily.
+Social media platforms like Twitter generate massive amounts of text data on a daily basis.
 Understanding the **sentiment** behind tweets can help businesses, governments, and organizations track public opinion, brand perception, and emerging issues.

 This project uses **Natural Language Processing (NLP)** and **Machine Learning** techniques to classify tweets into four sentiment categories: